 It is a goal of the District to engage parents in meaningful interactions with the school as it supports a partnership among staff, parents, students, and the community to improve student academic achievement.
-Parents will be informed of student-and school-related matters through ParentSquare parent-staff conferences; individualized and/or automated phone calls, emails and text messages; postings on the district or school websites and social media accounts; and/or letters.
-To ensure that information is provided to parents in a timely manner, please download and regularly monitor the ParentSquare application as well as make sure that the school has the most current phone number(s), email address, and mailing address on file.
+Parents will be informed of student-and school-related matters through parent-staff conferences; individualized and/or automated phone calls, emails and text messages; postings on the district or school websites and social media accounts; and/or letters.
+To ensure that information is provided to parents in a timely manner, please make sure that the school has the most current phone number(s), email address, and mailing address on file.
 Students and parents may also monitor up-to-date student progress, attendance, and other important information through AERIES, the District's student data system.

-Parents may communicate with staff by phone, via email, or in person by appointment.
+Parents may communicate with staff by phone, via email, ParentSquare, or in person by appointment.
 Please note that phone calls will not be transferred to the classroom during instructional time.
+Any messages sent to staff or left on voicemail will receive a response within a 48-hour period.
 Messages for students from their parents will only be delivered during instructional time if the matter is of EXTREME emergency or great urgency.